iosifache/semgrep-snap/README.md

 # Description

 Semgrep is an open source static code analysis tool that may be used to identify vulnerabilities in your own codebase or third-party dependencies.
-The goal of this repository is to package Semgrep as a snap that can be effortlessly distributed across a variety of Linux distributions.
+The goal of this repository is to package Semgrep as a **(community) snap that can be effortlessly installed across a variety of Linux distributions**.

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/semgrep)

+> Notice: If you want to view the officially recommended method of installing the OSS engine, refer to the [Semgrep documentation](https://semgrep.dev/docs/getting-started/#installing-and-running-semgrep-locally).

 # Local Build